 While RADARSAT-2 is still operational, an alternative and a successor was needed to respond to rapidly evolving needs.
-Fuelled by big data analytics and the growing use of artificial intelligence, among other things, the RCM is the next step for the RADARSAT Program, ensuring continuous data availability to users.
+Fuelled by big data analytics and the growing use of artificial intelligence, among other things, the RCM is the next step for the RADARSAT program, ensuring continuous data availability to users.

 Who built it?

-MDA Ltd. was the Prime Contractor for the project.
+MDA was the Prime Contractor for the project.
 As such, it was responsible for the design, construction and testing of the spacecraft, which was mainly done out of its facility in Sainte-Anne-de-Bellevue, Quebec.
 Magellan, based in Winnipeg, Manitoba, built the bus – or the body – of the three satellites.
 At the peak of the project, approximately 300 people worked on the construction of the RCM in some 50 companies across the country.
-In total, 125 suppliers across 7 Canadian provinces played a role in the project.
+In total, 125 suppliers across seven Canadian provinces played a role in the project.